daskeyboard/daskeyboard.io/contributed-links.md

 ---
 layout: page
-title: Das Keyboard Q API Contributed Links
+title: Das Keyboard Q Contributed API Code Examples & Libraries
 permalink: /contributed-links/
 ---

-Code contributed by the community.
-Have something to share?
-Create a pull request.
+This code has been contributed by the community.

+Have something interesting to share?
+Create a pull request and the Das Keyboard team will review it.
+The code should be working and we should understand what it does.

 - [QClient.NET - Q API Client for .Net Framework](https://github.com/wedge206/DasKeyboardQClient) ([Nuget](https://www.nuget.org/packages/DasKeyboardQClient))
 - [.Net Core library for access Q API](http://github.com/jordanbtucker/DasKeyboard.Q)